6 min read · Cost

 Quick Answers

-Yes — modern flat-panel and lap profiles read era-correct; the original wood-and-glass aesthetic translates well.
+Yes — modern flat-panel and lap profiles read era-correct, and the original wood-and-glass aesthetic translates well in fiber cement.

-Sometimes — original construction was sometimes economy-grade; we assess during scoping.
+Sometimes — original construction was occasionally economy-grade, so we assess condition during scoping and price a repair allowance.

 Sources